-An applicant may make representations to a concurrence agency, at any time before the application is decided, about changing a matter in the referral agency response (section 30 of the Development Assessment Rules).
+An applicant may make representations to a concurrence agency, at any time before the application is decided, about changing a matter in the referral agency response (s.
+30 Development Assessment Rules).

 Copies of the relevant provisions are in Attachment 3.